GHB Overdose Symptoms, Prevention & Treatment Guide

 What To Do If Someone Overdoses On GHB

-Medical help is necessary if someone wants the best chance of surviving a GHB overdose, however, there are some things that a bystander can do to improve an overdose victim’s chances of survival.
+Medical help is necessary if someone wants the best chance of surviving a GHB overdose.
+There are some things that a bystander can do to improve an overdose victim’s chances of survival.
 Some of these include:

-- Call Emergency Medical Help Immediately: Medical help is required if someone is to have the best possible chance at surviving, so call an ambulance as soon as possible.
+- Call Emergency Medical Help Immediately.
+Medical help is necessary for the best possible chance at surviving, so call an ambulance as soon as possible.

-- Stay With Them Until Help Arrives: Monitor the victim until medical help arrives, and be prepared to give paramedics as much information about the victim as possible.
+- Stay With Them Until Help Arrives.
+Monitor the victim until medical help arrives.
+Be prepared to give paramedics as much information about the victim as possible.

 While there is no FDA-approved medication for reversing a GHB overdose, there are medications that may be helpful.
-Regardless, supportive medical care is absolutely necessary, and the sooner this is received, the better.
+Regardless, supportive medical care is necessary.
+The sooner this is received, the better.

 The best way to avoid a GHB overdose is to stop using GHB.
 That being said, if someone is determined to use GHB, there are some things they can do to minimize the risks of an overdose.
 Some of these harm-reduction strategies may include: